Golden Apple: Aurora teacher handles hardships with hugs

 “All 22 years have been in 2nd grade, so the year 2022, I’ve been teaching second grade for 22 years,” Krejci said.

 You could say the number “2″ has other meanings for Mrs. Krejci.
-This mom of two has also dealt with two major tragedies in her life.
+This mom of two has also dealt with two major hardships in her life.

 Jackson’s mom, Jamie Dibbern, wrote this in her nomination: